What Travelling With My Partner Taught Me About Our Relationship

 We booked a cabin for a week and spent the mornings on the beach and the evenings sitting on the patio, drinking wine, listening to our favourite bands.
 For that one week, we didn’t mention a thing about the actual trip.
 And it was heaven.
 It slowed us down, reminded us that we were on the adventure of our lives, and that we needed to embrace every moment, because life won’t be like this forever.

-In travel you have to make lots of decisions, but they are fun and temporary.
+In travel, you have to make lots of decisions, but they are fun and temporary.
 What do you want to eat tonight?
 Should we take the train or the bus?
 Should we get a private or dorm room tonight?
 Should we travel overland through Costa Rica and Panama, or go straight to Colombia instead?
 Do we choose Croatia or Slovenia?
-(We chose Slovenia by the way.
+(We chose Slovenia, by the way.
 Zero regrets.)

 But at home, the decisions we face as a couple are immensely more real and more life-altering.
 Where do we want to live?
 How does my career change affect my partner?
 Do we want to have a family?
 Would we consider getting married?
 Are we spending this Friday night with my friends or yours?

-After ten months on the road with my partner, I learnt a lesson I’ll never forget: not to let the stresses and intricacies of daily life consume me or consume my relationship.
+After 10 months on the road with my partner, I learned a lesson I’ll never forget: not to let the stresses and intricacies of daily life consume me or consume my relationship.
 Whether we’re travelling or at home, we must remember to have fun, to ask each other how we are, to share a quiet glass of red together, and to sing The Smith Street Band while watching the sun set.